Cocodog2014/thor/DevelopmentFrontend.md

 Overview
 This document describes the current (verified) frontend architecture for the Thor Trading platform and replaces earlier duplicated / outdated notes.
 Drag & drop features have been removed from active code (dependencies remain but are unused).
 L1 Card system now lives inside page‑specific FutureTrading folders, not under top‑level components.

+> Need the backend/worker picture or Excel poller instructions?
+See `Thor_web.md` for the authoritative Docker + Redis flow and the host-side poller steps that feed the UI widgets.

 Environment Profiles (NEW)
 - The `thor-frontend` app now includes two env templates:
   - `.env.dev` → local `python manage.py runserver` (http://localhost:8000/api)